 NOTICE IS HEREBY GIVEN THAT the annual meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of Birchcliff Energy Ltd. (the "Corporation") will be held at 3:00 p.m.
-(Mountain Daylight Time) on Thursday, May 13, 2021 in a virtual-only format that will be conducted via live audio webcast accessible online at https://web.lumiagm.com/245051871, password "birchcliff2021" (case sensitive), for the following purposes:
+(Mountain Daylight Time) on Thursday, May 12, 2022 in the McMurray Room at the Calgary Petroleum Club, 319 - 5th Avenue S.W., Calgary, Alberta, for the following purposes:

-- 1. to receive the audited financial statements of the Corporation for the financial year ended December 31, 2020 and the auditors' report thereon; - 2. to fix the number of directors of the Corporation to be elected at the Meeting at five; - 3. to elect the directors of the Corporation; - 4. to appoint the auditors of the Corporation and to authorize the board of directors of the Corporation to fix their remuneration as such; and - to transact such other business as may properly be brought before the Meeting or any adjournment or postponement thereof.
+- 1. to receive the annual audited financial statements of the Corporation for the financial year ended December 31, 2021 and the auditors' report thereon; - 2. to fix the number of directors of the Corporation to be elected at the Meeting at five; - 3. to elect the directors of the Corporation; - 4. to appoint the auditors of the Corporation and to authorize the board of directors of the Corporation to fix their remuneration as such; and - 5. to transact such other business as may properly be brought before the Meeting or any adjournment or postponement thereof.

-The specific details of the matters proposed to be put before the Meeting are set forth in the information circular accompanying this notice (the "Information Circular").
+The specific details of the matters proposed to be put before the Meeting are set forth in the information circular accompanying this notice.